ericsink/SQLitePCL.raw/README.md

 ## Which PCL profile is supported?

-The .sln file contains projects to build the PCL with profile 78, profile 136, profile 158, and profile 259.
+The .sln file contains projects to build the PCL with profile 78, profile 158, and profile 259.
 Others might work as well, but those are the ones I have tried.